-EPA puts off final decision on science transparency rule
+EPA puts off final say on science transparency rule

-WASHINGTON (AP) — The Environmental Protection Agency says it is putting off for at least a year any final announcement on a controversial proposal overhauling how the agency evaluates science.
-Critics say it could bar the use of landmark public health studies.
+WASHINGTON (AP) — The Environmental Protection Agency said Wednesday it is putting off for at least a year any final announcement on a controversial proposal overhauling how the agency evaluates science.

-EPA spokesman Michael Abboud said Wednesday the agency now expects no published action on the proposal for at least 12 months.
+The agency’s so-called transparency in regulatory science rule was one of the most contentious proposed by former EPA Administrator Scott Pruitt, who stepped down last summer amid ethics scandals.
+Trump replaced Pruitt with current acting administrator Andrew Wheeler, who like Pruitt describes himself as a champion of rolling back what they see as unnecessary and burdensome regulations.

-The rule was one of the most contentious proposed by former EPA Administrator Scott Pruitt, who stepped down last summer amid ethics scandals.
+Supporters say the rule would help the public understand the science behind EPA regulations, by requiring scientists to disclose more details of the individual cases underlying public-health studies.

-Supporters say the so-called transparency rule would help the public understand the science behind EPA regulations.
-Critics say it could block use of the kind of confidential patient data that underpins major environmental regulations.
+EPA public hearings on the proposal drew mainly throngs of critics— health officials, academics, researchers and others, who said the rule could force regulators to ignore the findings of major public-health studies, since much of the individual information on patients in those studies is confidential.

 Most Read Nation & World Stories